The Topology of General Cosmological Models: The Closure Criterion

 where $u=\varphi^{-1}\partial_t$.
 Here $t$ is a synchronous time coordinate with $t=0$ corresponding to $M^3$, and the $x^i$ are local coordinates on the time slice.
 Furthermore, letting $\nabla$ denote the `spatial' gradient/covariant derivative, it can be shown that

 in particular $X$ is tangent to $M^3$.
 Note that although the vector field $X$ exists globally, it may not globally be the gradient of a function, as the expression \eqref{011} is local.
+In what follows we will use geometrized units where $c=G=1$, so that coordinates carry distance units, time is converted to distance using the speed of light, and $u$ is dimensionless so that $\mathbf{g}(u,u)=-1$.

 The setup described above is useful, because it yields natural spatial sections that can then be examined for closure, without imposing symmetry hypotheses.
+In particular, there is no requirement that the cosmology be close in any sense to an FLRW model.
 In order to proceed, we seek to understand positivity properties of the Ricci curvature $R_{ij}$ of the slice $M^3$.
-From the Einstein equations, together with the Gauss and Codazzi relations, the following formula is obtained by Ehlers \cite{Ehlers} and Ellis \cite{Ellis0} (see also \cite{Ellis})
+From the Einstein equations, together with the Gauss and Codazzi relations, the following formula appears in \cite{Ellis} (see also \cite{Ehlers} and \cite{Ellis0})

 where $\dot{\sigma}=\pmb{\nabla}_u\sigma$.
-The derivation of this formula is not easily discerned from the literature, and for this reason we present one in the appendix.
+The derivation of this formula is not easily discerned from the literature, and for this reason we present one at the end of this section.
 The remaining quantities appearing in this equation either have been described above or arise from the decomposition of the stress-energy tensor with respect to the flow of matter

-with $q_a u^a=0$, $\pi_{ab}u^b=0$ and $\pi_{\langle ab\rangle}=\pi_{ab}$.
-Here $\mu=8\pi G c^{-4}\rho$ and $q$ represent \textit{energy} and \textit{momentum density}, $p$ represents \textit{isotropic pressure}, and $\pi$ represents the trace-free \textit{anisotropic pressure}.
-If $q_a =\pi_{ab}=0$ then the matter is a perfect fluid.
+where $q_a u^a=0$, $\Pi_{ab}u^b=0$, and $\Pi_{\langle ab\rangle}=\Pi_{ab}$.
+Here $\mu$ is the energy density, which when expressed in physical units is given by $8\pi G\rho/c^2$.
+Likewise $q$ represents \textit{momentum density}, $p$ represents the \textit{isotropic pressure}, and $\Pi$ represents the trace-free \textit{anisotropic pressure} all multiplied by $\kappa$; these have dimensions of inverse length squared in geometrized units.
+If $q_a =0$ and $\Pi_{ab}=0$ then the matter is a perfect fluid.
 If in addition $p=0$ then it is a dust, and in some scenarios this pressureless perfect fluid is used to model cold dark matter.
 However, here, we make no assumption about the type of matter present.

 Notice that upon taking a trace of \eqref{rformula} we obtain a simple expression for the scalar curvature of the spatial section

 Observe that the condition \eqref{condition}, from the closure result of FLRW cosmologies, implies that $R>0$.
 Nevertheless, this is not sufficient in the current context to conclude that $M^3$ is compact, because this spatial slice is not necessarily of constant curvature.
 On the other hand, positivity of Ricci curvature, or Bakry-\'{E}mery Ricci curvature is sufficient to obtain the closure property.